andreisavelev/error-logger/README.md

 ### Usage

-If logging is on server is not required, you can call errorLogger() without any parameters.
+If logging to the server is not required, you can call errorLogger() without any parameters.
 If you want to write the error logs of client to server, pass as argument the address of the query processor.
 For example: